Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Transfer the finished marmalade to a one-pint size jar.
 Let cool, attach a cap/lid, and store in the refrigerator.

 Storage options for Fresh Tangerine Marmalade.
 Store covered in the refrigerator until consumed.
 Fresh Tangerine Marmalade is high in natural acid which is a natural preservative.
+You may store in the freezer for longer periods of time.

 ~~~~